 parasites and Salmonella, Shigella, Campylobacter, Norovirus and

 Escherichia coli are common diarrhea causing bugs.
-See this article about green diarrhea for more about how to recognize Giardiasis and Salmonella.
+See this article about green diarrhea for more about how to recognize Giardiasis.

 Public drinking water in developed countries is generally safe but if you want to avoid tummy trouble when traveling always check the advice for the area you are traveling to before drinking the water, having ice cubes in drinks or using it to clean your teeth.